pvasireddy-amd/mlir-aie/AIEVecDialect.md

 operation ::= `aievec.sub_elem` $lhs `,` $rhs attr-dict `:` type($result)
 ```

-AMD-specific aie-ml intrinsic that allows you to perform substraction operation
+AMD-specific AIE2 intrinsic that allows you to perform substraction operation
 on all types of vectors.`$result = `$lhs - $rhs`.

 Traits: `AlwaysSpeculatableImplTrait`